Home

 -------- William Bogner and Julia Teisch / Max Bogner and Adele Seif --------

-Somewhere in Austria-Hungary around 1870, my great-great-grandfather William Bogner married Julia Teisch.
+Around 1870, somewhere in Austria-Hungary (a multi-national constitutional monarchy that existed in Central Europe between 1867 and 1918), Hungarian Jews named William Bogner and Julia Teisch were married.
+They were my great-great-grandparents.
 On November 9, 1875, they had a son named Max Bogner (my great-grandfather).
 Sometime around 1898, Max married Adele Seif, daughter of Jacob Seif and Mollie Adler.
 Adele was born in Hungary on December 16, 1877.
 The Seif surname is sometimes spelled Zeif on certain documents.

 By 1910, the family moved 10 miles to a town on the southern shore of Long Island called Southampton, at 187 Madison Street.
 It was here that the last child, Henry Bogner was born, on June 2, 1911.